PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 sudo tail -f /var/log/mosquitto/mosquitto.log
 ```
-+ You can find for example the information: New connection from <IP-Address:Portnumber> as <MAC-Address of your Sensor> (p2, c1, k120).
++ You can find for example the information: New connection from IP-Address:Portnumber as MAC-Address of your Sensor (p2, c1, k120).
 + The next step is to press Ctrl + C to exit the currently running command or process and return to the command line to enter new commands.
 + We need the first test whether the sensor sends data to the Industrial Pi 4.
 ```
-mosquitto_sub -p 8883 -h <IP-Address> --cafile <Pfad-zur-CA-Datei> -t '/PSENrd3/<MAC-Address of your Sensor>/positionData'
+mosquitto_sub -p 8883 -h <IP-Address> --cafile <Path to the CA file> -t '/PSENrd3/<MAC-Address of your Sensor>/positionData'
 ```
 +  Position data should then come gradually on your shell.